-15 Using the definition from the Scientific Committee of the French Sustainable Finance Observatory as initial definition, our policy focuses on segments which we assessed to be most impactful and for which data was available: our policy does not include coal bed methane, extra heavy oil, nor ultra-deep-water conventional oil & gas.
+15 Using the definition from the Scientific Committee of the Sustainable Finance Observatory as initial definition, our policy focuses on segments which we assessed to be most impactful and for which data was available.
 We may review the criteria over time.